HOME

 In 1853, Beekman began working for Cram, Rogers & Co., a subsidiary of the Adams Express.
 Operating out of Yreka, he carried gold dust, parcels, and letters between Yreka, Jacksonville, and Crescent City.
 In 1856, the express firm failed; by this time, Beekman had settled in Jacksonville, where he began the operation of his own firm, Beekman's Express, between the same points he had traveled for Cram, Rogers & Co.
 At about the same time, he began dealing in gold dust, an enterprise which soon put him in the banking business.8

 Beekman spent the next sixty years of his life in Jacksonville, a small gold rush town established in 1852 as Table Rock City. ["Established" suggests a formality and level of planning absent in the gold camps.
-"Jacksonville" and "Table Rock City" seem to have been used simultaneously, but only during Jacksonville's first year.
-A visitor on October 24, 1852 mentions reaching "
+The names "Jacksonville" and "Table Rock City" seem to have been used simultaneously, but only during Jacksonville's first year.
+A visitor on October 24, 1852--before the town was a year old--mentions reaching "

 Jacksonville, or now called Table Rock City."]
 The county seat of Jackson County, Oregon Territory, Jacksonville was a cosmopolitan mining and trading center when Beekman moved there in the mid-1850s.
 Prosperous in its early years, it was bypassed by the Oregon & California Railroad in 1883 and quickly declined as a trading center.
 By the time of Beekman's death in 1915, Jacksonville was a sleepy village, local economic activity having long before shifted to nearby Medford.
 [Its status as the county seat kept the town alive.]
 In time, Beekman came to embody some of the attributes of the town itself in its declining years: an intense pride in the glories of the gold rush past, a defensive attitude toward his avowedly old-fashioned business practices, an assertion that the way things were was the way he had always wanted them to be.